-Come take advantage of our 1-hour introductory massage session with one of our licensed therapists!
+Come take advantage of our massage sessions with one of our licensed therapists!
 We have convenient hours, affordable rates, and our priority is your comfort and well-being.
 We are committed to providing you professional therapeutic massages in a safe and clean environment.
+Our massages include a 5 minute consultation before, 50 minutes hands on work and 5 minutes after to check out and ask any questions.
 So call today to schedule an appointment, (210)-674-1234

 Massage Benefits: 9 Healthy Reasons To Make An Appointment Today